CallFlow Sequence Diagram Generator

 =====

-It would be much nicer to take the tethereal filtered output and
+It would be much nicer to take the tshark filtered output and

 build an intermediate XML representation of it.
 Then use XSLT